thephpleague/csv/docs/9.0/reader/record-mapping.md

 - the date format via the `format` argument
 - the date timezone if needed  via the `timezone` argument
 - the `default` which is the default value to return if the value is `null`; should be `null` or a parsable date time `string`
-- the `className` the class to use if the property is typed `mixed` or any interface that extends `DateTimeInterface`.
+- the `className` the class to use if the property is typed `mixed` or any class that extends `DateTimeInterface`.

 If the property is typed with: